holdedhub/devops-challenge/1_infrastructure/README.md

 ```
 gsutil mb -p $PROJECT_ID -c REGIONAL -l europe-west6 -b on gs://devops-challenge-tfstate
 ```
+Feel free to change the region at your convenience

 ## Provision the infrastructure
 Before running the terraform commands you have to configure the credentials to authenticate with the GCP API.
 We will specify the service account key file created before using the GOOGLE_CREDENTIALS environment variable